openwns/documentation/usersGuide/modules/dll/wifimac/experiment3.rst

 ***********

-Using ``./playground.py preparecampaign PATH`` with the same ``PATH`` as in the preparation for experiment 1, we can create a sub-campaign that uses the same sandbox, but a differed directory to store the simulations.
+Using ``./playground.py preparecampaign PATH`` with the same ``PATH`` as in the preparation for experiment 1 (namely ``../myFirstCampaign`` if you did follow the chapter "Preparations" before Experiment 1), we can create a sub-campaign that uses the same sandbox, but a differed directory to store the simulations.
 When prompted by ``./playground.py``, please select ``(C)reate a sub-campaign`` and choose as name e.g. ``Experiment3``.